-Each kit consists of one thermocouple, one sheath, one solid state relay, one door insulation piece, one element or set of elements and one hearth tile.
-Individual spare parts are also available.
+Each kit consists of one thermocouple, one sheath, one solid state relay, one door insulation piece and a set of elements.

-When ordering spare parts please quote the model details as requested above.
+When ordering spare parts please quote the model details and serial number as requested above.

 7.0 Repairs and Replacements